yh/JFFScraper/README.md

     ```
 1. Install requirements: `pip install -r requirements.txt`
 2. Set configuration
-    1. `overwrite_existing` - will skip download if file exists (set to True to save on processing and downloading)
+    1. `overwrite_existing` - will skip download if file exists (keep this False to save on processing and downloading on subsequent runs)
     2. `save_path` - destination folder - will save to same location as script folder if none provided
     3. `save_full_text` - will save text file with full description
     4. `file_name_format` - filename format, following values are available: